grantek/minisynth32/README.md

 The 3D-printed knob for the rotary encoder can be hard to to attach firmly.
-I found printing the knob in PET-G was best to get a firm fit, but PLA was less flexible, If the knob won't attach, you can carefully use a hot soldering iron pressed against the rotary encoder's shaft to soften the plastic in a similar way to the knurled screw inserts.
-If it's too loose, use some putty adhesive to hold it in place.
+I found printing the knob in PET-G was best to get a firm fit, but PLA was less flexible, If the knob won't attach, you can carefully use a clean hot soldering iron pressed against the rotary encoder's shaft to soften the plastic in a similar way to the knurled screw inserts.
+If it's too loose, use some putty adhesive to hold it in place (this is much easier).
 There are a few STLs of different shaft widths, but the FreeCAD model is also easy to modify.

 Make sure you have a good fit for the knob before assembling the face plate, but leave it off when inserting the rotary encoder.